 The Digital Europe Programme will focus on capacity building in high performance computing (HPC), cybersecurity and artificial intelligence (AI), related advanced digital skills as well as digital solutions / interoperability for the public sector.
-Technologies and knowledge developed under Pillars 1, 2 and 3 will be made available by HPC Competence Centres, Cybersecurity National Coordination Centres, and AI Reference sites.
-Pillar 4 will create an offer of trainings and job placements available for the different target groups.
-Pillar 5 will deliver digital service infrastructures for areas of public interest.
+Technologies and knowledge developed under Specific Objectives 1, 2 and 3 will be made available by HPC Competence Centres, Cybersecurity National Coordination Centres, and AI Reference sites.
+Specific Objective 4 will create an offer of trainings and job placements available for the different target groups.
+Specific Objective 5 will deliver digital service infrastructures for areas of public interest.
 To make sure that those capacities are actually used by companies and public administrations, European Digital Innovation Hubs will work closely with the relevant specialised centres or consortia responsible for the different DEP projects and make sure that companies and public administrations can experiment with those technologies and apply them according to their needs.
+For example,

-For example, the hubs can help SMEs to make use of the advanced computing facilities of the HPC centers.
-They can also promote the AI-on-demand platform.
-This will be an important project in the AI pillar of DEP, which makes AI algorithms and public data sets available for anyone.
-EDIHs can help SMEs to experiment with this platform, and identify those datasets and algorithms that are relevant for the needs of those companies.
-Another important activity are the security audits for SMEs made available through the Cybersecurity pillar.
-Here also, the EDIHs should promote this to their stakeholders.
-For the skills pillar, the EDIHs may be one of the organisations selected to provide short-term training courses or they may just host them for organisations in their area.
+- the hubs can help SMEs to make use of the advanced computing facilities of the HPC centers: - the hubs can also promote the AI-on-demand platform, which makes AI algorithms and public data sets available for anyone.
+EDIHs can help SMEs to experiment with this platform, and identify those datasets and algorithms that are relevant for the needs of those companies; - another important activity are the security audits for SMEs.
+Here also, the EDIHs should promote this to their stakeholders; - Related to training, the EDIHs may be one of the organisations selected to provide short-term training courses or they may just host them for organisations in their area.
 In any case, they should advertise the available trainings that are relevant for their stakeholders.
-Regarding job placements, the EDIHs will promote these to their network of SMEs / public administrations and will encourage organisations in their territorial catchment area to publish their offers.
-Section 1.4 describes in more detail some examples of EDIH activities for the public sector.
+The hubs should also promote job placement opportunities to their network of SMEs / public administrations; - Section 1.4 describes in more detail some examples of EDIH activities for the public sector.